montessoriskyeview/school/docs/ANALYTICS_TESTING_SUMMARY.md

 - Enrollment form conversion validation
 - Google Ads conversion tracking

+### Environment Management
+- Test environment safety
+- Development environment clarity
+- Production environment reliability

 ## ✅ Success Metrics

 ### Test Coverage
 - **100% coverage** of critical analytics configuration
-- **62 passing tests** across all validation layers
+- **80 passing tests** across all validation layers (up from 62)
 - **Zero false positives** in validation script
+- **Environment tests** verify proper mocking

 ### Performance Impact
 - **Fast execution** (< 4 seconds for test suite)
 - **Minimal overhead** on build process
 - **Parallel execution** where possible
+- **No real analytics calls** in test/dev environments

 ### Developer Experience
 - **Clear error messages** for configuration issues
 - **Comprehensive documentation** for maintenance
 - **Easy integration** with existing workflows
+- **Environment-aware behavior** prevents confusion

+### Safety Assurance
+- **No real analytics calls** during testing
+- **No real analytics calls** during development
+- **Real analytics calls** only in production
+- **Script loading prevention** in test/dev environments

 ---

 ## 🎉 Implementation Complete

-The analytics testing implementation is now complete and provides comprehensive protection against accidental changes to the analytics configuration and conversion tracking.
-The system includes:
+The analytics testing implementation is now complete and provides comprehensive protection against accidental changes to the analytics configuration and conversion tracking. **Additionally**, the new environment-aware analytics system ensures:

-- ✅ **4 test suites** with 62 passing tests
+- ✅ **5 test suites** with 80 passing tests (up from 4 suites, 62 tests)
+- ✅ **Environment-aware analytics** with proper mocking
+- ✅ **No real analytics calls** in test or development environments
 - ✅ **Standalone validation script** for CI/CD integration
 - ✅ **Comprehensive documentation** for maintenance
 - ✅ **Package.json integration** with new test commands
 - ✅ **Error prevention** for critical configuration
 - ✅ **Compliance validation** for GDPR/CCPA requirements
 - ✅ **Conversion tracking validation** for all user interactions
+- ✅ **Environment safety** across all development stages

-The analytics setup is now protected and will remain consistent across all deployments and development cycles.
+The analytics setup is now protected and will remain consistent across all deployments and development cycles, while ensuring no real analytics calls are made during testing or local development.